Dietary Supplements: The Basics

 What does the FDA regulate?

 It is the responsibility of the company making the DS to assure the safety and quality of their products.
 They must be sure that any claims made about the supplement are not false or misleading.
 The manufacturer is responsible for establishing its own manufacturing guidelines using clean and consistent practices.
 They must ensure that what is on the label is what is actually in the product.
-This means they do not contain any contaminants or impurities and contain the amount the label states.
+This means they do not have any contaminants or impurities and it has the amount the label states.

-If a user experiences a serious problem, the manufacturer must report it to the FDA.
+If a user has a serious problem, the manufacturer must report it to the FDA.
 The FDA can take a product off the market if it is found to be unsafe or if the product marketing is false or misleading.

-What are the risks to taking DSs?
+What are the risks of taking dietary supplements?

 - St. John’s wort can reduce how well many medications work because it causes them to be broken down faster in the body – this includes many oral chemotherapy medicines.